 For example, if someone has been feeling “blue” for years, and has resorted to drugs or alcohol to escape the feelings of hopelessness, it’s possible there is also a case of undiagnosed clinical depression at play here.
 Getting someone detoxified and through the physical withdrawal process in such a case is not sufficient.
 If the root cause, the clinical depression, is not also addressed, then when that depression again becomes too much to bear—as it inevitably will without treatment—a relapse is very likely.

 This is why holistic rehab is a more comprehensive, effective, long-term solution.
-The holistic approach acknowledges that there is no one simple solution to address.
+The holistic approach to recovery acknowledges that there is no one simple solution to address.
 It takes the time to look at all the components that may be contributing factors to an addiction and then structures a treatment for rehabilitation that addresses these needs.

-How Holistic Treatment Works
+How Holistic Drug Treatment Programs Work

 The first and most important goal of any holistic recovery center is to deal with the immediate problem at hand.
 In some cases, this may be a severe addiction, and in other cases, the addiction may be strong, but has not yet gotten to the point where it is crippling.
 This means taking the time to properly assess the problem with a complete diagnosis of both physical and emotional factors.

-The Detox & Withdrawal Process
+The Holistic Detox & Withdrawal Process at Beachside Rehab

 Depending on the type of substance being used, there may be an actual physical dependence the body has developed on a particular substance.
 Painkillers, alcohol and illegal drugs, such as heroin, for example, can, when used for extended periods of time, cause the body to believe it actually needs these substances to operate, and they become “necessities,” like oxygen or food.
 When the body does not get these substances, it goes into a phase known as withdrawal, which is essentially a physiological “shock” reaction as the body suddenly readjusts to life without the substance it thought it needed.